yennanliu/JavaHelloWorld/dev_projects/multithreading/README.md

 	- Lock can "interrupt" thread; synchronize can't do so (thread in synchronize will keep waiting)
 	- Lock Can know if lock is received, synchronize can't do so
 	- Lock has better performance than synchronize when heavy resource competition

+	- Unfair lock VS fair lock
+		- Unfair : good performance, but some threads have nothing to do
+		- fair : less performance, but threads work evenly

 Collection for `thready safety`